johnnygreeney/CardanoForTheMasses/Chapter-5-Goguen.md

 **Transaction output**

-An address (which you might view as a lock) and a value are included in the transaction output.
-In line with this analogy, the address’s signature is the key that unlocks the output.
+An address (which you might view as a lock) and a value are included in the transaction output.[^03] In line with this analogy, the address’s signature is the key that unlocks the output.
 An output may be used as an input after it has been unlocked.
 New transactions use previous transactions’ outputs while also producing new outputs that may be consumed by subsequent transactions.
 Each UTXO may only be used once, and it must be consumed in its entirety.
 Only one input may spend each output.

 **Transaction input**